 You can think of it as cooking versus baking.
 In cooking, you add a dash of salt or just a tad more butter.
 In baking, however, you have to follow the recipe exactly, measuring out each amount, knowing that if you're off by just a few degrees, you jeopardize losing the harmony of flavors that all work in relation with each other.

-So, color is like cooking--maybe I could use a little more blue, but one's going to know the difference.
+So, color is like cooking--maybe I could use a little more blue, but no one's going to know the difference.
 In proportional drawing, if that nose is off by just a quarter of an inch, it would alter the accuracy of the image.

 Evolve Artist’s Proportional Drawing Method

 How do we practice proportional drawing?
 Some people recommend using the sight-size method to level up their drawing skills.
 However, even though it's effective, it's slow and tedious, making it relatively inefficient compared to the method that we use.
 Instead, at Evolve Artist, we compare the objects in relation to each other.

 How tall is the can compared to the ball?
 How many balls does it take to reach the top of that can?
 How wide is the can compared to the ball?

 Now we're thinking relatively.
 If we say that the height and the width of the ball is one, and if it takes two balls to reach the top of that can, then we can say that the can is two balls high.
 In the same way, we can find that the can is 1.3 balls wide.